kubeflow/community/guidelines/creating_dockerfiles.md

 ### Selection of actual image

-Kubeflow community recommends the usage of [distroless images](https://github.com/GoogleContainerTools/distroless) for building images for Kubeflow Applications.
+Kubeflow community recommends the usage of [distroless images](https://github.com/GoogleContainerTools/distroless) for building images for Kubeflow applications.

 This approach reduces the image's size to only what is required to run the application thereby reducing security risks.